soreasy/web_app_skeleton/README.md

 Here's the basic flow of this particular AJAX request:

 1. You should bind an event listener to any anchor tag of the vote-button class
-2. To stop a browser refresh from occuring, the provided callback function should prevent the default behavior of clicking a link.
+2. To stop a client refresh from occuring, the provided callback function should prevent the default behavior of clicking a link.
 3. It should then make an AJAX request to the server, hitting the get '/posts/:id/vote' route with the right id value.
 4. The server should update the vote total of the given post in the database.
 5. The server should respond to the client, passing along a string the corresponds to the id of the post that needs its vote total updated on the DOM.